 Our Analysis and Test Results

 Comprising the most weight out of any of the metrics in this test, our Features metric accounts for 25% of the total score.
 The score is based on a detailed comparison of all the features and functions each router had, with particular attention paid to a handful of critical ones.
-The Archer didn't do particularly well, being a little sparse in terms of features and earning a 4 out of 10 for its efforts.
+The TP-Link Archer C7 didn't do particularly well, being a little sparse in terms of features.

-Right off the bat, the Archer's score took a hit by the lack of both MU-MIMO and Beamforming.
+The TP-Link Archer C7's score took a hit by the lack of both MU-MIMO and Beamforming.
 These features are commonplace on higher-end routers and act to speed up your network.
-However, you can probably get away without these features if you have a small to medium size house and you don't have too many devices.
-If that isn't the case, then it is probably worth paying a little bit more to upgrade performance.
+However, you can probably get away without these features if you have a small to medium-sized house and don't have too many devices.
+If that isn't the case, it is probably worth paying a little more to upgrade performance.

-This router is able to be affixed to a wall and has 4 LAN ports available for use — par for the course with most of the routers that we reviewed.
-It also has two USB 2.0 ports and the ability to enable a guest WiFi network, as well as supporting IPv6.
+This router can be affixed to a wall and has 4 LAN ports available for use — on par with most routers that we reviewed.
+It also has two USB 2.0 ports, the ability to enable a guest WiFi network, and supporting IPv6.

 Ease of Use

-For our next metric, we looked at the difficulties associated with setting up and operating each router.
-This set of tests accounts for 20% of the total score, with the score based on how hard it was to set up and configure the network, as well as interact with the router and set parental controls.
-The Archer did very well, meriting an 8 out of 10 for its performance and comparing quite favorably with the rest of the products in the review.
+We looked at the difficulties associated with setting up and operating each router for our next metric.
+This set of tests accounts for 20% of the total score, with the score based on how hard it was to set up and configure the network and interact with the router and set parental controls.
+The TP-Link Archer C7 did very well, comparing quite favorably with the rest of the reviews' products.

 This router had one of the easiest setup processes of the entire group, with an extremely simple wizard popping up automatically to guide you through the initial network configuration.
 The wizard is very easy to use, but you do have to complete it before you can begin browsing the internet.

-We also had to update the firmware of the router upon unboxing, but this was a relatively painless process as well.
-The Archer has one of the best user interfaces that we have seen, with a modern design that was very intuitive and easy to use.
-You can control the router through either a web interface or a mobile app
+We also had to update the router's firmware upon unboxing, but this was a relatively painless process as well.
+The TP-Link Archer C7 has one of the best user interfaces that we have seen, with a modern design that was very intuitive and easy to use.
+You can control the router through either a web interface or a mobile app.

 2.4 GHz.
 Throughput

-This next metric gets into how fast each router actually transmits data and accounts for 20% of the total score for each product.
+This next metric gets into how fast each router transmits data and accounts for 20% of the total score for each product.
 We used the results of an iPerf3 test to determine throughput, with the average of three trials for each of the five tests we did to determine the score.
-The TP-Link Archer delivered a somewhat mediocre performance, meriting a 4 out of 10 for its throughput over the 2.4 GHz. band.
+The TP-Link Archer C7 delivered a somewhat mediocre performance, for its throughput over the 2.4 GHz. band.

 We tested at short, medium, and long distances, doing both an obstructed and unobstructed test for the short and medium distances.
-The TP-Link started off with a slightly subpar showing in the short distance, unobstructed test, averaging a throughput speed of only 36 Mbits/s — significantly lower than the 57 Mbits/s of the top scoring model.
-These tests were done with about 10' separating the router and the test computer.
-The Archer did a little better in the obstructed version of the test, averaging 42 Mbits/s and finishing in the middle of the pack.
+The TP-Link Archer C7 started with a slightly subpar showing in the short distance, unobstructed test, averaging a throughput speed of only 36 Mbits/s — significantly lower than the 57 Mbits/s of the top-scoring model.
+We did these tests with about 10' separating the router and the test computer.
+The TP-Link Archer C7 did a little better in the obstructed version of the test, averaging 42 Mbits/s and finishing in the middle of the pack.

-In the medium distance tests, about 35' of distance separating the laptop and the router, the Archer scored in the middle of the pack in both, with its average throughput rate of 41 Mbit/s in the line of sight test and 35 Mbit/s in the obstructed version of the test.
-This actually put it quite near the front of the pack in the unobstructed test.
+In the medium distance tests, with about 35' separating the laptop and the router, the TP-Link Archer C7 scored in the middle of the pack in both, with its average throughput rate of 41 Mbit/s in the line of sight test and 35 Mbit/s in the obstructed version of the test.
+This score put it quite near the front of the pack in the unobstructed test.

 5 GHz.
 Throughput

 Similar to the previous metric, this one also accounts for 20% of the overall score.
-Our testing procedure and process was also the same, with the exception of using the 5 GHz. band instead of the 2.4 GHz. band.
-The Archer again was a slight disappointment, earning a 4 out of 10 for its efforts.
+Our testing procedure and process were also the same, except using the 5 GHz. band instead of the 2.4 GHz. band.
+Again, the TP-Link Archer C7 was a slight disappointment.

-Again, we started with the short distance tests.
-The Archer actually did quite well in the line-of-sight version, averaging a speed of 211 Mbit/s.
-However, its performance dropped in the obstructed version of the test, delivering a below average speed of 184 Mbit/s.
+Again, we started with the short-distance tests.
+The TP-Link Archer C7 did quite well in the line-of-sight version, averaging a speed of 211 Mbit/s.
+However, its performance dropped in the obstructed version of the test, delivering a below-average speed of 184 Mbit/s.

 Next, we moved on to the medium distance tests.
-The Archer again delivered a relatively subpar performance, averaging throughput speed of 192 Mbits/s in the line-of-sight tests and 166 Mbits/s in the obstructed version.
-Finally, we conducted the long distance test, with about 70' and multiple walls separating the router from the test computer.
-The 5 GHz. band isn't really meant for this kind of distance, so the performance of all the routers plummeted.
+The TP-Link Archer C7 again delivered a relatively subpar performance, averaging throughput speed of 192 Mbits/s in the line-of-sight tests and 166 Mbits/s in the obstructed version.
+Finally, we conducted the long-distance test, with about 70' and multiple walls separating the router from the test computer.
+The 5 GHz. band isn't meant for this kind of distance, so the performance of all the routers plummeted.

 — David Wise and Austin Palmer